 SAFE’s overall objective is to improve the awareness of citizens and the packaging standards as a necessary condition to ensure a safer environment and reduce health risks.
 Our action will aim to ameliorate the legislation by advocating for a better framework for food packaging where food contact materials potentially dangerous for health and environment are banned and more ambitious targets for recyclable packaging are applied.

-SAFE has also designed a pilot project regarding food-packaging waste in urban areas targeting two European towns (Brussels and Amsterdam), with the goal of increasing citizens’ awareness and promoting the use of reusable food packaging.
+SAFE has also designed a pilot project regarding food-packaging waste in urban areas targeting European cities.
+With the goal of increasing citizens’ awareness and promoting the use of reusable food packaging, we have launched the campaign ‘Un emballage, Plusieurs Usages‘ (FR) / ‘Curb Pastic, Curb Waste‘ (EN) / ‘Bedwing Plastic, Bedwing Afval‘ (NL) in Brussels.
+SAFE has gathered consumers and shopkeepers together in a dynamic network where signle-use packaging is reduced.

 11/05/2018 (Ixelles, BE)